“C’mon, Janet – Raise that rate, big league!”

 The point here is that a stronger dollar, should it persist, will have an effect on companies around the world.
 For companies that are domiciled overseas – particularly those that compete with U.S. companies – that effect is potentially quite positive in terms of profitability and competitiveness.

-Mutual funds and exchange traded funds are subject to market risk and volatility.
-Shares may gain or lose value.
 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.